-20th Century America, Angela Robinson, Bella Heathcote, Elizabeth Holloway Marston, Homosexuality, Luke Evans, Olive Byrne, Professor Marston and the Wonder Women, Rebecca Hall, William Moulton Marston, Wonder Woman
+20th Century America, Angela Robinson, Bella Heathcote, Elizabeth Holloway Marston, Homosexuality, Interesting Women, Luke Evans, Olive Byrne, Professor Marston and the Wonder Women, Rebecca Hall, William Moulton Marston, Wonder Woman

 When I first heard about Professor Marston and the Wonder Women ( 2017, dir.
 Angela Robinson), I was really excited.
 The film is a biopic of William Moulton Marston, the Harvard-trained psychologist who was the creator of Wonder Woman.
 Marston lived a rather unconventional life and I was interested to see how Robinson, who also wrote the film, would treat Marston.

 Spoiler Alert: If you’re planning to see this movie, you might want to put off reading this until you’ve done so, because I discuss the plot of the film in detail.

 The film tells the story of Marson (Luke Evans) and his ferociously intelligent but academically-thwarted wife Elizabeth (Rebecca Hall).
 They are trying to develop a prototype lie-detector at Radcliffe when they meet Olive Byrne (Bella Heathcote), the niece of birth control advocate Margaret Sanger, who takes one of Marston’s classes.
 The Marstons are feminists and believers in free love (the early 20th century term for sex outside of marriage), and they are both attracted to Olive.
 Elizabeth figures out a way to make the lie-detector work, and after several rounds of lie-detector Truth or Dare, the three admit they are all attracted to each other and start a polyamorous relationship long before that was a thing,